 Immigration policy affects all aspects of society.
 Regardless of status, immigrants have always played a central role in the life and growth of our nation.
 Immigrants contribute $10 billion a year to this country's economic growth.
-Unfortunately, in the wake of September 11 terrorist attacks, immigrants in the United States have increasingly been targets of discrimination and suspicion.
-Our country must be defended, but one must not forget this nation's commitment to the ideals of equality and freedom for all peoples.
+Unfortunately, our immigration system is badly broken and must be reformed to better reflect the needs of the economy and society, to promote immigrant integration, to provide a pathway to citizenship for long-time resident immigrants, and to recognize the tremendous contribution of all immigrants to the United States.

 Pledge to Support Immigration Reform!

 Oppose the “Stop Sanctuary Policies and Protect Americans Act” (S. 2146) - 10/19/15

 Re: Concerns with the U.S. Department of Justice Guidance for Federal Law Enforcement Agencies Regarding the Use of Race, Ethnicity, Gender, National Origin, Religion, Sexual Orientation, or Gender Identity 02/24/15

 Oppose Anti-Immigrant Riders in Homeland Security Appropriations (H.R.
 240) - 02/02/15